Should you take a chance on cheap new energy firms?

-Ofgem has also recently confirmed it will be reviewing its approach to awarding supply licences, the financial requirements on suppliers and how it monitors performance, later in the year as a result of the increased number of small energy suppliers and rising wholesale prices.
+Ofgem is also considering the timing of a wider review of its approach to awarding supply licences, the financial requirements on suppliers and how it monitors performance, as a result of the increased number of small energy suppliers and rising wholesale prices.

 Ofgem says: “We have had many representations from those who consider we should require companies to meet more significant financial tests both before and after receiving a licence.

 “We are conscious also of the benefits that consumers derive from the competition that new entrants can bring.